[LUM#6] Citizens and scientists

 Constructive responses

-On the theme of air quality, participatory science continues.
-A project is starting up in Saint-Aunès to study the impact of the doubling of the A9 motorway and the effect of plant walls.
-Although this type of collaboration with citizens is still rare in the earth sciences, Pierre Camps has plans.
-In his laboratory, he is helping to set up a new "geophysics and society" group.
-To continue enriching each other.
+On the subject of air quality, participatory science continues.
+A project is being launched in Saint-Aunès to study the impact of the doubling of the A9 motorway and the effect of green walls.
+Although this type of collaboration with citizens is still very rare in earth sciences, Pierre Camps has plans.
+He is involved in the creation of a new "geophysics and society" group in his laboratory.
+To continue to enrich each other.